 Opening hours: Daily 11am to 10pm

-Tongue Tip Lanzhou Beef Noodles has applied and is awaiting its halal certification.
+Tongue Tip Lanzhou Beef Noodles is halal-certified.

 Photos taken by Tan Ee Jing.

 This is an independent review by Eatbook.

 Recommended dishes: Signature Beef Noodles ($10.90+), Dry Chicken Noodles ($8.90)

 Opening hours:Daily 11am to 10pm

 Address:302 Tiong Bahru Road, #02-107/187, Tiong Bahru Plaza, Singapore 168732